 My series, Coon Hollow Coven Tales, is set in my version of a real place near where I lived in southern Indiana as a child.
 With its rolling forested ravines and artist residences tucked away in sleepy, rustic log and limestone cabins, the place captured my imagination and never let go.

-The place is Nashville, Indiana, which lies south of Bloomington.
+place is Nashville, Indiana, which lies south of Bloomington.
 In fact, all of

 In Witch’s Mystic Woods, I adapted that little village, renamed it “Fable” and gave it to my Summer Fae King and his faeries to run.
 In the book, I needed a location to throw a Winter Solstice party.
 Who else would be better party hosts than fae?
 So the inn of Fable opened its doors to the witches of Coon Hollow Coven for a memorable night.